freeradical13/freeradical13.github.io/index.md

 ## Organic Chemistry

 An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
 Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
-Carbon-based compounds that are considered to be lifeforms are called organisms.
+Carbon-based compounds that are considered to be lifeforms are called [organisms][].

 [Hydrocarbons][] are some of the simplest organic molecules and are composed of only Carbon and Hydrogen atoms.
 The bonds in hydrocarbons are non-polar so hydrocarbons are hydrophobic.